House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: myfriso, Pixabay

 Hazelnuts are often found with pecans, chestnuts, almonds, and English walnuts in the assorted nut packs seasonally available around Christmastime.
 They balance the eating profile of other nuts with a solid texture and a deep, earthy flavor, especially when roasted.
-Roasting and eating nuts is not as common as it once was, but most know Nutella – this tasty spread is a hazelnut product.
-Hazelnuts are known for their vitamin E content, making them good for skin and hair health.
-As with other nuts, the fat profile of the nut favors healthy cholesterol levels and eating them instead of other unhealthy foods will result in improvement in blood sugar control as well as lipid levels.
+Roasting and eating nuts is not as common as it once was, but most know about Nutella—the tasty spread is a hazelnut product.

 Nutritional data for 1oz (28.35g) of filberts: